antimof/UxPlay/README.txt

 -   recommended: install the "official" GStreamer release for macOS from
     <https://gstreamer.freedesktop.org/download/>.
 The alternative is to
-    install it from Homebrew (MacPorts also supplies it, but compiled to use X11).
+    install it from Homebrew.
+MacPorts packages of GStreamer are compiled to use X11 and are **NOT** recommended.

+-   Experienced users could instead compile the "official" GStreamer release from source: get it with
+    "`git clone https://gitlab.freedesktop.org/gstreamer/gstreamer; cd gstreamer`"
+    and select version with e.g., "`git checkout 1.22.0`"; then "`meson setup build <-D...>`" followed by "`ninja -C build`" and "`sudo ninja install -C build`".
+A successful build of v1.22.0 was achieved this way with `<-D...>` =
+    `-Dgst-plugins-bad:openexr=disabled` to avoid a build failure on one component, using the MacPorts build system, with installed MacPorts versions of some external libraries needed by GStreamer, such as glib-2.0, pango, etc., to avoid the GStreamer build process downloading and building them.
+You should completely remove all other GStreamer packages before compiling from source.

 **For the "official" release**: install both the macOS runtime and development installer packages.
-Assuming that the latest release is 1.20.5. install `gstreamer-1.0-1.20.5-universal.pkg` and `gstreamer-1.0-devel-1.20.5-universal.pkg`.
-(If you have an Intel-architecture Mac, and have problems with the "universal" packages, you can also use `gstreamer-1.0-1.18.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`.)
+Assuming that the latest release is 1.20.5 install `gstreamer-1.0-1.20.5-universal.pkg` and `gstreamer-1.0-devel-1.20.5-universal.pkg`.
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).

+-   **ADDED 2023-01-25: v1.22.0 has just been released, but these binaries seem to have problems, perhaps only on older macOS releases; use v1.20.5 if they dont work for you.**

 **For Homebrew**: pkgconfig is needed ("brew install pkgconfig").
 Then "brew install gst-plugins-base gst-plugins-good gst-plugins-bad